maomihz/Barron-Paper-Gen/README.rst

 Introduction
 ============

-This is a command-line utility to generate a testpaper (wordlist) based on *Barron SAT 3500 Wordlist*, although it can be used for any vocabulary list (bundle) properly formatted.
+This is a Python command-line script to generate a testpaper (wordlist) based on *Barron SAT 3500 Wordlist*, although it can be used for any vocabulary list (bundle) properly formatted.

 By changing the command line arguments, it can select specified number of random vocabularies from specified units.
 The vocabulary bundle is not included in the package and must be downloaded and installed seperately.